GuardianOfGods/unity-mobile-optimization/README.md

 ---
 # Programing
+## Clean Code
+- Your game may have many code redundancy, so clean code could increase the performance for your game.
+- [Here](https://github.com/thangchung/clean-code-dotnet) I found a good topic about clean code.
 ## Optimizing Script
 ### Avoid Allocating Memory
 Every time an object is created, memory is allocated.
 Very often in code, you are creating objects without even knowing it.